MrFriendCS/MrFriendCS.github.io/README.md

 ##### Comparisons

-Compare one value with another to produce an answer of either `True` or `False`.
+Compare one value with another to produce a Boolean answer of either `True` or `False`.

 Equality (the same as)
 ``` python